blitzmax-itspeedway-net/sandbox/bmax-installer/README.md

 * setProgressCallback() needs to be in MB instead of bytes... and only show increases.
 * Improve TModserver.sanitise()
 * We dont need to download releases EVERY time.
 Once per day is enough.
+* Move from my ADLER32 to the one in ZLib; it is so much faster!
+* Repo default modserver should be modserver, but if it doesn't exist we must add them manually into the repo until owner supports the installer!